mathesar-foundation/mathesar-wiki/docs/engineering/architecture/models.md

 | short_name             | character varying(255)   |
 | password_change_needed | boolean                  |

 This stores user metadata.
-I think we should  mostly keep it as is,
+I think we should  mostly keep it as is.
+It will be referenced by the `DatabaseServerCredential` modeel.